rikkimax/DOOGLE/README.md

 ------------

 Building:
-* Can be built with DUB (not in repo yet).
+* Built using dub.

 Windows:
 * Window creation
 * OpenGL context creation
+* Windows API bindings generated using Mingw x64 and cygwin.

 Posix:
 ** Not implemented yet **

 Requires:
-* On Windows requires WindowsAPI bindings (submodule).
-Builds as a seperate lib.
-Then linked in.
 * On Posix requires libX11 bindings (submodule).
 Built as part of lib.
+Need to move this into a dub module.

 Planned:
 * Full support for Windows, Mac OSX and Linux under x86 32 and 64 bit.